(MAY) Marriage at Versailles of 14-year-old Marie Antoinette and 15-year-old Crown Prince.

 (AUGUST) At 2am, Marie Antoinette removed to Conciergerie Prison.

-(DECEMBER) Marie Therese released from prison.
-Goes to Austria to emperor, but leaves because he pesters her to marry one of their princes.
+(DECEMBER) Marie-Thérèse released from prison.
+Goes to Austria to Emperor but leaves because he pesters her to marry one of Austrian Princes.
 Leaves to join her uncle Provence – now Louis XVIII.
 Marries French cousin, son of uncle d’Artois.
-Marie Antoinette wanted them to marry so that could keep Marie Therese near her.
-Marie Therese fulfilling last wishes of her mother.
+Marie Antoinette wanted them to marry so that could keep Marie-Thérèse near her.
+Marie-Thérèse fulfilling last wishes of her mother.
 Is childless.
 Leads blameless life doing good works.

 FROM AUGUST 1792 – Austrians and Prussians invade France, on Louis’ invitation.
 Leads to European war for many years, in which millions of Europeans suffered and died.
 Rise of Napoleon etc.